 4. How to protect your belongings

 Safety is something everyone needs to be aware of.
 There are many pickpockets out there walking the streets so keep the wallets in your back pocket, make sure your bags are securely fastened.
 Hang onto those cell phones; everyone likes those free minutes.
 If someone should walk up and offer their services to you, make a visit to the official sales point to let it be known.
 The official sales point can give you information on safety a list of all the police stations as well.

-When your choosing the season for your stay in Paris be sure to check with your nearest travel agent.
+When you are choosing the season for your stay in Paris be sure to check with your nearest travel agent.
+You can download this PDF Free about Making Travel Plans To Paris.
 The air is not of good quality and can cause your airways to plug up, you might experience difficulty breathing and it even causes the erosion of monuments.